nischaldutt/bouncing-balls/README.md

 Simple game that has a evil circle that eats all the balls.
 You have to consume all balls in less time.
-HTML, CSS and javascript are use to make this.
+HTML, CSS and javascript were used.